matt-s-gibbs/swtools/cran-comments.md

 # Resubmission

-This is a minor update to the plotting of a figure.
+This update coincides with an accepted publication.

 # Test environments